orthanc-server/orthanc-setup-samples/README.md

 - [Orthanc on AWS](docker/aws) to demonstrate how to use the Orthanc in an AWS environment (using RDS and S3)
 - [Orthanc on Minio](docker/minio) to demonstrate how to use the Orthanc with minio storage
 - [Object-storage plugins performance tests](docker/performance-tests) to compare performance of VM SSDs vs object-storage plugins
+- [Postgresql version upgrade](docker/postgresql-upgrade) to demontrate how to upgrade from one Postgresql version to another

 ## for orthanc developers
 - [Orthanc integration tests](docker/orthanc-integration-tests) to demonstrate how to run the [Orthanc integration tests](https://bitbucket.org/sjodogne/orthanc-tests)